 2. Payment Arrangements

-Any payments in full, or deposits required prior to the funeral, in relation to your chosen type of service, will be discussed with you and agreed upon during the funeral arrangement process.
+Any deposits or payments in full that may be required prior to the funeral, in relation to your chosen type of service, will be discussed with you and agreed upon during the funeral arrangement process.

 We will respectfully send a final invoice for payment approximately 10 to 14 days following the funeral.